-The main website for Apache UIMA is http://incubator.apache.org/uima.
+The main website for Apache UIMA is http://uima.apache.org.
 Here you can find out many things, including:

-- how to download (both the binary and source distributions - how to participate in the development - mailing lists including the user list used like a forum for questions and answers - a Wiki where you can find and contribute all kinds of information, including tips and best practices
+- how to download (both the binary and source distributions - · how to participate in the development - mailing lists including the user list used like a forum for questions and answers - a Wiki where you can find and contribute all kinds of information, including tips and best practices - a sandbox a subproject for potential new additions to Apache UIMA or to subprojects of it.
+Things here are works in progress, and may (or may not) be included in releases. - · links to conferences